 - Assess for signs of deep venous thrombosis and pulmonary edema (dyspnea, chest pain, arm or leg swelling) periodically during therapy).
 Prophylactic anticoagulation is recommended.

-- Monitor for hypersensitivity reactions (angioedema, skin exfoliation, bullae, severe dermatologic reactions) If symptoms occur discontinue therapy and do not resume.
+- Monitor for hypersensitivity reactions (angioedema, skin exfoliation, bullae, severe dermatologic reactions) during therapy.
+If symptoms occur discontinue therapy and do not resume.

 - May cause hyperglycemia, hyponatremia, hypokalemia, hypocalcamia, and hypercalcemia.

-- Pomalidomide is only available through POMALYST REMS program.
+- REMS: Pomalidomide is only available through POMALYST REMS program.
 Prescribers and pharmacies must be certified.
 Patients must sign a Patient-Prescriber form and comply with REMS requirements.
-Female patients who are not pregnant must comply with pregnancy testing and contraception requirements and males must comply with contraception requirements.
+Female patients of reproductive potential who are not pregnant must comply with pregnancy testing and contraception requirements and males must comply with contraception requirements.

-- PO: Administer with water on an empty stomach, without regard to food.
-Swallow capsule whole; do not open, break, or chew.
+- PO Administer with water on an empty stomach, without regard to food.
+DNC: Swallow capsule whole with water; do not open, break, or chew.

 - Instruct patient to take pomalidomide as directed daily at the same time each day.
 Missed doses may be taken up to 12 hrs after the time it would be normally be taken.
 If more than 12 hrs, skip dose and take regularly scheduled dose the next day; do not double doses.